valeriupredoi/bgcval2/README.md

 The bgcval2 tool `download_data_from mass` sets up the command and outputs a script which you can run on Jasmin's mass-cli1 machine.

-Note that the only place on jasmin you can download data
+Note that the only place on CEDA-JASMIN you can download data
 is the dedicated virtual machine, mass-cli1.jasmin.ac.uk.

 The recommended process is to generate the download script on an interactive node,